CleanCut/headtail/README.md

 # Print the default amount of first lines, but only 3 last lines
 $ headtail somebigfile.txt -T 3

-# Do the default thing...but then keep tailing the file and print out anything new appended to it
+# Do the default thing...but then keep tailing the file and print
+# out anything new that is appended to it.
 $ headtail somebigfile.txt -f
 ```